DopplerHQ/cli/README.md

 You can download all binaries and release artifacts from the [Releases](https://github.com/DopplerHQ/cli/releases/latest) page.
 Binaries are built for macOS, Linux, Windows, FreeBSD, OpenBSD, and NetBSD, and for 32-bit, 64-bit, armv6/armv7, and armv6/armv7 64-bit architectures.

 You can also directly download the generated `.deb` and `.rpm` packages.
-If a binary doesn't exist for the OS/architecture you use, please open a GitHub Issue.
+If a binary does not exist for the OS/architecture you use, please open a GitHub Issue.

 ## Usage